WhatsApp Notifications

 - During sandbox testing, you must verify any phone number you wish to message through Meta’s interface.

-- For production, your business must be verified and have the appropriate messaging tier.
+- For production, your business must be verified and placed on the appropriate messaging tier.

 - (Optional) Create and Approve Message Templates